 ^Learn more about the State’s renewable energy standards, including MA Class I.

 Products described as Green contain renewable energy certificates above that required by the Commonwealth.
 Local refers to renewable energy generated in New England.

 **NEMA – Northeastern Massachusetts Load Zone

-The Sudbury CEA program seeks to provide price stability and average savings over the duration of the program, however because future Basic Service rates are not known beyond months shown in the table above, there is no guarantee of savings.
+The Sudbury CEA program seeks to provide price stability and average savings over the duration of the program, however, because future Basic Service rates are not known beyond the months shown in the table above, there is no guarantee of savings.
 Rates apply to service beginning and ending on the days of the month that your meter is read in your service area.